Search This Blog

 Jane Brody's Lentil Paté

 The trick to this easy, delicious dish is carmelizing the onions.
 It makes a large quantity, enough for an appetizer for 8-10 people, plated.
 (Good opportunity to use pretty salad plates.)
-I like to serve it with a variety of crudites, like hearts of palm, whole mushrooms, and baby carrots.
-Like carpas, but not Pesadik!
+I like to serve it with a variety of crudites, like hearts of palm, radishes, whole mushrooms, and baby carrots.
+Like carpas, but not Pesadik [though it is now that we eat kitniot].

 1 c. lentils